anakin004/ASL-Interpreter-TF/README.md

 I detected three signs but can work for more, I am working on training the model on aditional data to add more signs, but just takes time
 We have 3 actions, that have 30 sequences/videos , each video have 30 frames, each frame have a nmpy array with the keypoints of the action
-This really not a large ammount of data, and this model could be improved, but for effiency and timesake --- it works :)
+This really not a large ammount of data, and this model could be improved.
+I am open to suggested improvements

 -+~ one more note, the versions of the dependencies can go out of scope, so if any issues arrise downloading them, pip should be able to tell you which versions are invalid/incompatible